Darkness in the Twilight

 she discovered wallealled Jasil, were staying to keep

-an eye on things about the manor while their commander rested.
-Jasil was called away to the city later that day, but
+an eye on things about the manor while their commander rested. class=SpellE>Jasil was called away to the city later that day, but

 Gaddes stubbornly stayed behind.
 Celena was hard at work, taking the blue